logseq/logseq/README.md

 To start contributing to Logseq, please follow the guidelines outlined in our `CONTRIBUTING.md` file.
 We have a dedicated [overview page](CODEBASE_OVERVIEW.md) for Logseq's codebase and a [development practices guide](docs/dev-practices.md) that provides detailed information on our development process.

-We welcome all contributions, big or small, and we appreciate your time and effort in helping us to improve Logseq for our users.
+We welcome all contributions, big or small, and we appreciate your time and effort in helping us improve Logseq.

 We look forward to your contributions 🚀